fleetingbytes/shell-scripts/notes-on-mktemp.md

 This is much easier to read and in accordance with the actual behavior.
 It also provides the missing information how long the alphanumeric sequence is by default.
+All the other details should be said in the Options section.
-To this we can append the valid security warning from the rest of the paragraph:
+Right here we can append the valid security warning from the rest of the paragraph:

 ```
 Care should be taken to ensure that it is